georgecwan/rss2reddit/README.md

 found, the script will post the new item's url address in the corresponding subreddit. *(Note: only links added to the RSS feed **after** the script begins listening will be posted)* After posting, the script will not check the RSS feed for new links and any updates to the RSS feed will be ignored until the script begins listening to the RSS feed again.
-To better understand the functionalities of this script, please read the [Config.yaml Documentation](#setup-steps) in the wiki.
+To better understand the functionalities of this script, please read the [Config Documentation](#setup-steps) in the wiki.

 Note: You should only use this on subreddits that you moderate.
 Make sure you do not break Reddit's terms of service or